 10. Eat more Vegetables and Fruits

 Vegetables and fruits are the “default” health foods, and for good reason.
 They are loaded with prebiotic fiber, vitamins, minerals and all sorts of antioxidants, some of which have potent biological effects.
 Studies show that people who eat the most vegetables and fruits live longer, and have a lower risk of heart disease, type 2 diabetes, obesity and all sorts of diseases.
+During Summer, some of the best fruit, berries, herbs and vegetables are in abundance and taste even better when they are ‘in season’.

 11. Make Sure to Eat Enough Protein

-Eating enough protein is incredibly important, and many experts believe that the recommended daily intake is too low.
+Eating enough protein is so important, and many experts believe that the recommended daily intake is too low.
 Protein is particularly important for weight loss and works via several different mechanisms.
 A high protein intake can boost metabolism significantly, while making you feel so full that you automatically eat fewer calories.
 It can also cut cravings and reduce the desire for late-night snacking.
 Eating plenty of protein has also been shown to lower blood sugar and blood pressure levels.

 12. Get active!